mediachain/mediachain/rfc/mediachain-rfc-4.md

 participation level.
 At one end of the spectrum, we want to encourage public namespaces which allow lightweight permissionless participation.
-At the other end, we want to support curated namespaces to control spam and allow authoritative sources and commercial media providers to maintain control of their own data.
+At the other end, we want to support curated namespaces to combat spam and allow authoritative sources and commercial media providers to maintain control of their own data.

 In order to implement this model, each participating peer has an